fkarg/fkarg.github.io/staged/goalboss.md

 ### Team Problem Solving
-This is a problem solving strategy adapted from NASA.
-I have not heard of it before, but I can see that it can be really effective if used properly.
+This is a problem-solving strategy adapted from NASA.
+I have not heard of it before, but I can see that it can be effective if used properly.

-I can actually remember using it (partially) without being aware of it, and receiving quite decent results.
+I can actually remember using it (in parts) without being aware of it, and receiving quite decent results.